183rd Wing: BRAC 2005

 The 2005 Base Realignment and Closure Commission committee report recommended the retirement of the block 30 F-16 Fighting Falcon, and the inactivation of the 170th Fighter Squadron.
 Despite challenges by the governor of Illinois in federal court, the aircraft began to be retired, and ultimately the US District Judge stated that there was not enough evidence to support that the region would suffer major harm by the closure of the unit.
 The last F-16 departed on 23 September 2008, marking the end of the flying mission for the 183rd Fighter Wing.

 Due to the outstanding quality of work historically exhibited by the 183rd Fighter Wing, the new mission outlined by the BRAC commission recommended the facilities and notable skill sets of personnel assigned be realigned into a Centralized Intermediate Repair Facility.

 Current status

 Since BRAC, the 183rd has been given an additional follow-on mission.
 The Component Numbered Air Force, including an Air and Space Operations Center and an Air Force forces staff, is an aerospace operation planning, execution, and assessment system for the Joint Forces Air Component Commander.
 It is the primary tool for commanding and executing air, space and cyber power.

 The 183rd Air Operations Group will augment Air Force headquarters staffs in planning, coordinating, allocating, tasking and controlling air, space and cyber operations in a theater of operations.

 On 2 November 2014, the 183rd Fighter Wing welcomed Colonel John Patterson as their new Commander.
 Colonel Patterson replaced Colonel (now Major General) Ron Paul.

-On 4 March 2017, the 183rd Fighter Wing was redesignated as the 183rd Wing (183 WG).
+On 4 March 2017, the 183rd Fighter Wing was redesignated as the 183rd Wing.